-The growing use of digital assets within a business delivers all sorts of operational benefits to the organization in question.
-These technology solutions, however, also come with numerous associated risks and an increased overall threat landscape.
-You can address these risks by investing in digital risk mitigation and remediation activities as part of a digital risk protection initiative.
+The growing use of digital assets within a business brings many operational benefits.
+These technology solutions, however, also come with numerous risks and an expanded overall threat landscape.
+You can address these risks by investing in digital risk mitigation and remediation activities as part of a broader digital risk protection effort.

-Digital risk protection (DRP) is simply a set of practices and methodologies focused on safeguarding an organization’s digital infrastructure against ever-increasing digital threats.
-Those practices include what we know as cybersecurity, but they are not limited to cybersecurity.
+Digital risk protection (DRP) is simply a set of practices and methodologies to safeguard an organization’s digital infrastructure against ever-increasing digital threats.
+Those practices include cybersecurity, but they’re not limited to cybersecurity.
 Many other digital risks exist and need attention that have nothing to do with cyber attacks in the common meaning of the term.

 What Are Digital Risks?

-Digital risks are all the threats to an organization that arise from implementing technological tools or from digital transformation in general.
-These risks include operational, reputational, and financial harms resulting from a digital tool deployed or in the midst of implementation.
+Digital risks are all the threats to an organization that arise from implementing technology tools or from digital transformation in general.
+These risks include operational, reputational, and financial harms resulting from use of a digital tool.

-That is why digital risk protection services rely heavily on threat intelligence to identify the various types of digital risk, and to protect their stakeholders from this diverse range of threats.
+These risks are growing ever-more complex.
+They can come from a variety of sources, and sometimes are unidentifiable until they have already caused damage.
+That’s why digital risk protection services rely heavily on threat intelligence to identify the various types of digital risk and to protect their stakeholders from this diverse range of threats.

 The most common digital risks are:

 The digital environment is typically associated with cybersecurity risks.
 For example, vulnerabilities in software, malware or ransomware, and phishing attacks are all risks directly related to digital transformation.